-- fire: - major product release, pipeline rupture or energy release; - civil disturbance (for example, threat, riot, or other civil disobedience); - severe weather conditions: - adjacent industry incidents (for example, explosions, toxic chemical, or gas releases); - personnel injury (for example, man down alarm); - site intrusion/security breach; and - major perlite release.
+- fire; - major product release, pipeline rupture, or energy release; - major perlite release; - significant process leak within the cryogenic enclosure; - severe weather conditions such as hurricane, tornado, flood, or extreme cold; - adjacent industry incidents (for example, explosions, hydrocarbon releases, toxic chemical releases); - personnel injury (for example, man-down alarm); - site intrusion / security breach.
+See EIGA Doc 922 [13]; - fog cloud from a cryogenic release; and - air quality changes due to environmental events such as haze and smoke from forest fires, burning farmland, or other biomass combustion.

 Maximum anticipated response times for emergency services and plant personnel should be considered as part of the emergency planning process.
-If the plant is located inside a customer facility

-(for example, chemical plant or refinery), close liaison with the customers emergency services organisation will be necessary.
+If the plant is located inside a customer facility (for example, chemical plant or refinery), close liaison with the customers emergency services organisation will be necessary.
 The emergency plan shall include procedures for warning and evacuation of on-site personnel or contractors (for example, assembly point, audible warning, etc.).